Cruz retains leadership role with private hospital's new owner

 Alan V. Funtanilla will be the new president and CEO of the company that will run the hospital's operations.

 Funtanilla has been with GRMC since 2014, beginning as its chief administrative services officer.
-In 2018, Funtanilla was promoted to executive vice president and COO.
+In 2018, Funtanilla was promoted to executive vice president and chief operating officer.

 “In my seven years with GRMC, I have proudly supported our hospital in becoming the island’s first choice for excellent healthcare.
 I look forward to expanding our mission with the support of our parent (nonprofit) BCG.”